bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/python-script/index.md

 ## Executing Bacalhau Jobs with Python Scripts

-To demonstrate this example, I will use the data generated from the [ethereum analysis example](../../data-engineering/blockchain-etl/index.md).
+To demonstrate this example, I will use the data generated from a Ethereum example.
 This produced a list of hashes that I will iterate over and execute a job for each one.

 ```python